King-01/CloudComputing/Java implemented code/readme.md

 For more information regarding choice of above constants and harmony search algorithm please refer to scholaroty article(page 3907 - 3915) - K.S.
 Lee, Z.W.
 Geem, A new meta-heuristic algorithm for  continuous engineering optimization: harmony search theory  and practice, Comput.
 Methods Appl.
 Mech.
 Engrg.
 194  (2005).

+Note - Other 3 screenshots in this repository are the results of above code when run on online compiler of gfg.